Pancakes with Maple Syrup and Butter: The Ultimate Breakfast Delight

 While delicious, pancakes with maple syrup and butter are best enjoyed in moderation:

-- Opt for whole-wheat flour or oat flour for added fiber and nutrients.
+• Opt for whole-wheat flour or oat flour for added fibre and nutrients.

-- Choose unsalted butter or a small amount of compound butter to manage sodium and fat intake.
+• Choose unsalted butter or a small compound butter to manage sodium and fat intake.

-By making small adjustments, pancakes can be part of a balanced and nutritious breakfast.
+Pancakes can be part of a balanced and nutritious breakfast by making small adjustments.

 Tips for Perfect Pancakes with Maple Syrup and Butter